General Education Information

 The Standards for Integrity and Independence (SII) in Accredited Continuing Education are designed to ensure that accredited continuing education serves the needs of patients and the public, is based on valid content, and is free from commercial influence.

 The standards were released in December 2020, replacing the Standards for Commercial Support: Standards to Ensure Independence in CE Activities.

 Financial Relationships Disclosure

 Presenters, faculty, program chairs, planners, reviewers, ASHP staff, and others in control of CE content are required to disclose financial relationships with ineligible companies (as defined by the SII).
 In accordance with these standards, all relevant financial relationships have been mitigated before the CPE activity taking place.
-ASHP will disclose relevant financial relationship information to meeting attendees in the onsite program, on the mobile app, and at the beginning of the education session.
+ASHP will disclose relevant financial relationship information to meeting attendees at the beginning of the education session.
 ASHP maintains disclosure information on file for six years.
-Poster disclosures are displayed in the lower-right corner of the poster boards.
+Poster disclosures are displayed in the lower-right corner of the posters.

 Continuing Professional Development

 An approach to lifelong learning, continuing professional development (CPD) is a process of active participation in learning activities geared to helping individuals develop and maintain continuing competence, enhance their professional practice, and support achievement of their career goals.
 CPD emphasizes self-reflection as well as educational plan development, implementation, documentation, and evaluation.
 Educational sessions and other activities at the meeting may form part of your own CPD plan.
 For more information, visit acpe-accredit.org/continuing-professional-development.